sdwillbrand/go-option/README.md

 ## 1. Introduction

-Welcome to the go-opt documentation! go-opt is a Golang option API inspired by the Rust Option API.
+Welcome to the go-option documentation! go-option is a Golang option API inspired by the Rust Option API.
 It provides the `Option` struct, a wrapper around a value that allows you to perform various operations to handle optional values gracefully.

 ### 1.1 Purpose

-go-opt aims to bring the powerful features of the Rust Option API to Golang developers.
-By providing methods to handle optional values, go-opt simplifies the way you work with potentially absent data, enhancing code readability and maintainability.
+go-option aims to bring the powerful features of the Rust Option API to Golang developers.
+By providing methods to handle optional values, go-option simplifies the way you work with potentially absent data, enhancing code readability and maintainability.

 ### 1.2 Features